angelazhang8/persimmon/another-page.md

 ## Blog

-_Recently, I've had the opportunity to travel a little bit.
+Recently, I've had the opportunity to travel a little bit.
 I took some photos.
-Enjoy!_
+Enjoy!

+#### Toronto

 _a view from the 43rd floor of Toronto_